anders-malmros-inera/interop-infrastructure/README.md

  - Add a README or small guide inside `java-api/` and `perl-api/` describing how to run and develop inside the service (IDE tips, mvn/p5 commands).
  - Consider adding a migration tool (Flyway/Liquibase) for the Java app and a similar migration approach for the Perl app to manage schema changes.

+Security note — Kong admin API

+- By default this compose setup does not expose the Kong Admin API on the host.
+Avoid publishing the admin port (`8001`) on shared machines.
+If you need to debug Kong locally temporarily, publish the port only for the duration of your debug session and remove it afterwards, or restrict access via a firewall or SSH tunnel.
+Do NOT leave the admin API exposed in multi-user or CI environments.

 If you want, I can add healthchecks for the two APIs in `docker-compose.yml` and remove orphan containers — tell me which you'd like me to do next.